ibm-cloud-docs/EventStreams/security.md

 {: #c5}

 {{site.data.keyword.messagehub}} Standard and Enterprise plans are certified to C5 (Cloud Computing Compliance Controls Catalogue) and meet the requirements for cloud security and the adoption of public cloud solutions by German government agencies.

+## SOC 2 Type 1 Certification
+{: #soc2_type1}

+{{site.data.keyword.messagehub}} is SOC 2 Type 1 certified.
+For information about requesting an {{site.data.keyword.Bluemix}} SOC 2 report, see [IBM Cloud global compliance programs](https://www.ibm.com/cloud/compliance).

+## SOC 2 Type 2 Certification
+{: #soc2_type2}

+{{site.data.keyword.IBM}} provides a Service Organization Controls (SOC) 2 Type 2 report for {{site.data.keyword.messagehub}}.
+The reports evaluate {{site.data.keyword.IBM_notm}}'s operational controls according to the criteria set by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
+The Trust Services Principles define adequate control systems and establish industry standards for service providers such as {{site.data.keyword.Bluemix_notm}} to safeguard their customers' data and information.

+You can request a SOC 2 Type 2 report from the customer portal or contact your sales representative.
+Alternatively, you can open a support ticket with [IBM Cloud support](https://cloud.ibm.com/unifiedsupport/supportcenter).

+## PCI DSS
+{: #pci_dss}

+{{site.data.keyword.messagehub}} is compliant with the Payment Card Industry Data Security Standard (PCI DSS). {{site.data.keyword.Bluemix_notm}} completes annual PCI DSS assessments by using an approved Qualified Security Assessor (QSA), and the resulting Attestations of Compliance (AOCs) and Service Responsibility Matrix (SRM) guides are available upon customer request.
+Auditors reviewed {{site.data.keyword.messagehub}} for compliance under PCI DSS version 3.2.1 at Service Provider Level 1.

+Customers are responsible for the storing, processing, and transmission of their cardholder data, and can create cardholder data environments (CDEs) that can store, transmit, or process cardholder data by using {{site.data.keyword.messagehub}}.
+Customers can request and use the {{site.data.keyword.Bluemix_notm}} AOCs and SRM guides when they seek their own PCI DSS certifications.
+It is the responsibility of the customer to document and operate CDEs and applications that are built by using {{site.data.keyword.Bluemix_notm}} Platform services in a PCI DSS-compliant manner.

+It is the customer’s responsibility to familiarize themselves with these processes and to manage data retention and removal from the service according to the customer’s policies.

+A full list of PCI DSS-ready IBM Cloud Platform services, and options to request a PCI DSS AOC and SRM guide, can be found at the [IBM Cloud compliance page](https://www.ibm.com/cloud/compliance).